Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 Whenever an event is fired a `dataEvent` object will be passed to the event handler.

-As there are two events being handled the objects for each will be different, by measuring their length they can be distinguished between.
+As there are two events being handled the objects for each will be different.

+By measuring their length they can be distinguished between.

 When audio has finished playing and has ended, playback can be reset to the start.
-Add this to `handleEvent`:
+Add this functionality to `handleEvent`:

 ```javascript
 const handleEvent = (dataEvent) => {